Yakima Fat Cat 6 2013 - 2012 Review by The Good Ride

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 No one is perfect and we do make money from the “Where To Buy” links below, but this is our best attempt at an honest and objective review from an average riders’ perspective.

 The Yakima Fat Cat 6 has the best look and the best aerodynamic feel of any other rack I have come across.

-It seems like it’s only more aerodynamic when their are no snowboards mounted.
+It seems like it’s only more aerodynamic when there are no snowboards mounted.
 When the snowboards are on the aerodynamic advantage seems like it’s more negligible but I’d imagine that there is still a little advantage over other racks.
-The FatCat has many sizes.
+FatCat has many sizes.
 The FatCat 6 can hold 2 snowboards wide and 4 stacked.
-Actually I have even stuck in 4 snowboards with bindings and 2 without totaling 6 boards.
-Also it looks better than any other rack I’ve come across.
+Actually, I have even stuck in 4 snowboards with bindings and 2 without totaling 6 boards.
+Also, it looks better than any other rack I’ve come across.

 Ease of Use: The big release buttons really help when you have gloves on or are cold and just want to use your palms instead of frozen fingers.
 It’s much better than almost any other rack that I have used.